-- Grant Accountability and Transparency Act (GATA), 30 ILCS 708/1 et seq. http://www.ilga.gov/legislation/ilcs/ilcs3.asp?ActID=3559&ChapterID=7 - Administrative Rules for GATA, 44 III.
+- Grant Accountability and Transparency Act (GATA), 30 ILCS 708/1 et seq. - Administrative Rules for GATA, 44 Ill.
 Admin.
-Code Part 7000 https://ilga.gov/commission/JCAR/admincode/044/04407000sections.html.
+Code Part 7000

 Merit-Based Review and Selection Process for Competitive Grants: ISBE is required to design and execute a merit-based review and selection process for applications.
 This process is incorporated by reference in all applicable funding opportunities.
-The full text of the ISBE merit-based review policy can be found at https://www.isbe.net/Documents/Merit_Based_Review_Policy.pdf.
-Applicants are advised to refer to the Merit-Based Review policy document.
+Applicants are advised to refer to the ISBE Merit-Based Review Policy.

-Grant Award/Cost Sharing or Matching: Annual grant awards will average approximately \$50,000 per grant.
+Grant Award/Cost Sharing or Matching: Annual grant awards will range from \$10,000 to \$75,000 per grant based on each applicant's request and need.
 A joint application will be treated as one grant application.
-The maximum available funding in FY 2022 is \$500,000.
+The maximum available funding in FY 2025 is \$500,000.
 This NOFO/RFP does not have a cost matching requirement.

 Proposals that score under 45 points will not be funded.

-Grant Period: The grant period will begin no sooner than July 1, 2021 and will extend from the execution date of the grant until June 30, 2022.
+Grant Period: The grant period will begin no sooner than July 1, 2024, and will extend from the execution date of the grant until June 30, 2025.
 Successful applicants may reapply via continuing application for up to two additional year(s).
 Funding in the subsequent years will be contingent upon compliance with federal and state law, state grantmaking rules, passage of sufficient appropriations for the program, and satisfactory performance in the preceding grant period.
 No promise or undertaking made in this NOFO/RFP is an assurance that a grant agreement will be renewed, nor does this NOFO/RFP create any right to or expectation of renewal.

-Submission Dates and Times/Other Submission Requirements: Proposals must be submitted electronically through the ISBE Attachment Manager, no later than 4 p.m. on July 16, 2021.
-Directions for submission is below.
+Submission Dates and Times/Other Submission Requirements: Proposals can be submitted electronically through the ISBE Attachment Manager or emailed no later than 5 p.m.
+Monday, July 29, 2024.
+Directions for each submission method are found below.

-Electronic Submission: Completed proposals submitted electronically should be scanned into PDF with all supporting documents and required signatures.
-The ISBE Attachment Manager is found at https://sec1.isbe.net/attachmgr/default.aspx.
-Choose Rhonda Manalia from the drop down menu in Receiver Information.
+Electronic Submission: Completed proposals sent electronically should be scanned into PDF with all supporting documents and required signatures and submitted via the ISBE Attachment Manager.
+Choose Charmell McGhee from the dropdown menu in Receiver Information.
 Submit the application using the button at the bottom of the page.